phaser-cli/phaser-cli/README.md

 The above command pulls the template from [phaser-templates/webpack](https://github.com/phaser-templates/webpack), prompts for some information, and generates the project at `./my-project/`.

-### Official Templates
+### Recommended Templates

-The purpose of the official phaser-cli templates are to provide a quick way to get you started on a Phaser project.
+The purpose of the recommended phaser-cli templates are to provide a quick way to get you started on a Phaser project.

-All official project templates are repos in the [phaser-templates organization](https://github.com/phaser-templates).
+All project templates that we recommend are repos in the [phaser-templates organization](https://github.com/phaser-templates).
 When a new template is added to the organization, you will be able to run `phaser init <template-name> <project-name>` to use that template.
-You can also run `phaser list` to see all available official templates.
+You can also run `phaser list` to see all available recommended templates.

 Current available templates include: